-We have an exclusive, field restricted, license to two U.S. patents and two U.S. patent applications, and their foreign counterparts filed by MSSM.
-Foreign counterparts have been filed in Australia (two), Canada (two), Europe (two), Japan (two), Hong Kong and Singapore.
-Two of the U.S. applications have been issued and the foreign counterparts in Australia and Singapore have been issued, while the two counterparts in Europe are pending.
-These patent applications have claims covering composition of matter relating to specific populations of cells and precursors, methods to produce such cells, and applications of such cells, including:
+We have an exclusive, field restricted, license to three U.S. patents, three U.S. patent applications, and several foreign counterparts filed by MSSM.
+Foreign patents have been issued and maintained in Canada, Australia and Singapore.
+These patent properties have claims covering composition of matter relating to specific populations of cells and precursors, methods to produce such cells, and applications of such cells, including: